CrunchyData/crunchy-katacoda/postgresql-devel/beyond-basics/lateral/03-better-examples.md

 select * from myaddresses cross join lateral geocode(address);
 ```

+Note that in the above example, 'address' is (one of the) columns in the 'myaddresses' table.

 Which would return all the results from the geocode() function for each address passed in.

 ## Top-N Results